To mark World Autism Awareness Day on 2nd April, we shine the spotlight on a disorder that is affecting an ever-growing number of people.

 - Provide evidence-based therapies to children and training to parents, teachers and clinicians;

-- Provide individuals with ASD access to public education and ensure they are included in the education system;
+- Provide individuals with ASD access to public education and ensure to include them in the education system;

 - Ensure individuals with ASD and their families receive appropriate support and information to care for their family members; and